BirdeeHub/nixCats-nvim/CONTRIBUTING.md

 First on the list is a way for building vscode debuggers not on nixpkgs.
 At least one of these should be merged into the main repo.

+Second is maybe telling neodev the config is in a different root dir so that it gets plugin library detection always?

+Third is 1 formatter/linter setup for 1 language, preferrable nix and/or lua

+4th is add motions to which key popup for <leader>y.

+After that this repo will simply be recieving maintenance and be kept up to date.

 Outside of that, clone or fork the repo and do as you please, but adding plugins and bells and whistles to main gets in the way of the kickstarter spirit.

----

-I would like to add 1 custom built vscode debugger that wasnt on nixpkgs as an example.

-I would like to add a formatter or linter setup for 1 language as an example.

-After that this repo will simply be recieving maintenance and be kept up to date.